Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 The colorful streets in the Romantic Zone

-The hotel is located on one of the busiest streets in the Romantic Zone – Basilio Badillo.
-This one street has so much going for it, you could eat breakfast, lunch and dinner here without going anywhere else.
+This property is located on one of the busiest streets in the Romantic Zone, Basilio Badillo.
+This one street has so much going on, that if you wanted to, you could eat breakfast, lunch and dinner for several days without even leaving this one street.

-In addition to a great location for restaurants, Hotel Posada de Roger is just a short walk from the Los Muertos Beach – the popular beach where the iconic pier is located.
+In addition to a great location for restaurants, Hotel Posada de Roger is just a short walk from Los Muertos Beach, a popular beach where the iconic Puerto Vallarta pier is located, and the bus stop for adventerous day trips to the south beaches.

 How to Get to the Romantic Zone

-The Romantic Zone is about fifteen minutes from the airport.
-If you are driving or have a rental, just be prepared for limited parking in the neighborhood.
-Unless your hotel or condo has designated parking, it will probably be tough to find a spot.
-There is a public, pay parking lot, across the street from the Parque Lazaro Cardenas.
+The Romantic Zone is about fifteen minutes from the airport and is easily reachable by taxi, Uber or even public bus.
+Be aware that if you are driving or have a rental, parking is limited in this neighborhood and unless your hotel or condo has designated parking, it will be tough to find a spot.
+There is a pay parking lot, across the street from the Parque Lazaro Cardenas.

-The good news is you really don’t even need a car if you are staying in the Romantic Zone.
+The good news is you really don’t even need a car if you’re staying in the Romantic Zone.
 It’s very walking friendly.
 All the restaurants, bars and shopping are in a relatively small area.
-And If you don’t want to walk or aren’t able, then there are plenty of taxis and Ubers available all the time.
+And If you don’t want to walk or aren’t able, then there are plenty of taxis and Ubers in the neighborhood at all times.

 The Romantic Zone is best for: